wistia/wistia-open-docs/_posts/2012-07-03-advanced-embeds.md

 Every single Wistia embed code type automatically supports HTML5 when it detects a device that requires it (ie. iPhones, iPads).
 There is no extra work needed - standard HTML embed codes will work on your iOS device out-of-the-box.

-### Forcing HTML5

-In some cases, it makes sense to force the video to only display in HTML5 - skipping the device detection step altogether.
+In some (rare) cases, it makes sense to force the video to only display in HTML5 - skipping the device detection step altogether.
 With Wistia iframe embeds, forcing your videos to display in HTML5 is easy.

 ### The Platform Preference Parameter